Toys "R" Us

-Toys "R" Us (stylized as "ToysЯus") is an American toy, clothing, and baby product retailer owned by Tru Kids (doing business as Tru Kids Brands) and various others.
-The company was founded in 1957; its first store was built in April 1948, with its headquarters located in Parsippany-Troy Hills, New Jersey, in the New York metropolitan area.
+Toys "R" Us is an American toy, clothing, and baby product retailer that was founded in April 1948 by Charles Lazarus in Washington, D.C.

-While originally considered a category killer, the rise of mass merchants and online retailers cost Toys "R" Us its share of the toy market.
-The company was further hampered by a significant debt load, the result of a leveraged buyout organized by private equity firms.
-The company filed for bankruptcy in 2017 and 2018, closing all of its US, British, and Australian locations, with the last US stores closing in 2021.
-Operations in other international markets such as Asia and Africa were less affected, but chains in Canada, parts of Europe and Asia were eventually sold to third-parties.
+The retailer initially began as Children's Supermart, selling furniture until it refocused itself as Toys "R" Us in June 1957.
+By the end of the 1970s, Toys "R" Us had opened locations across the United States, followed by another major growth in the 1980s to become one of the U.S.'s leading toy retailers.
+In the mid-1980s, it expanded internationally and established Canadian and British divisions.

+In September 2017, Toys "R" Us filed for bankruptcy protection in the U.S. and Canada.
+In June 2018, Toys "R" Us closed its remaining 200 stores after entering bankruptcy, however certain international divisions outside of the United States continued.

-In August 2021, WHP Global announced that Toys "R" Us would be opening over 400 stores within Macy's starting in 2022.
+In January 2019, the global (excluding Canada) Toys "R" Us intellectual property was transferred to Tru Kids, Inc. In August 2021, Tru Kids announced that Toys "R" Us would be opening over 400 stores within Macy's starting in 2022.
+A few new standalone stores would open, starting late in 2021.
 The flagship store is located in New Jersey at the American Dream shopping and entertainment complex.
+A second flagship store was opened inside the Mall of America in Bloomington, Minnesota, in November 2023.

 History

 Origins

-In April 1948, Charles P. Lazarus founded a baby-furniture retailer, Children's Bargaintown in Washington, D.C., during the post-war baby boom.
-It was acquired in 1966 by Interstate Department Stores, Inc.
+In April 1948, Charles P. Lazarus founded a baby-furniture retailer, Children's Supermart, in Washington, D.C. during the postwar baby boom; the store's site at 2461 18th St NW later became Madam's Organ Blues Bar.
+The store was acquired in 1966 by Interstate Department Stores, Inc.

 The focus of the store changed in June 1957, and the first Toys "R" Us, dedicated exclusively to toys rather than furniture, was opened by Lazarus in Rockville, Maryland.
-Lazarus also designed and stylized the Toys "R" Us logo, which featured a backwards "R" ("Я") to give the impression that a child wrote it.
-The store chain grew successfully and built a brand which was recognized to many children born in the 1960s and 1970s, and shared in the success of the birth of popular culture successes of action figures (Star Wars, GI Joe), dolls (Cabbage Patch Kids, Rainbow Brite), video games (Nintendo's Super Mario series and other co-developed names, original SEGA Genesis stations and titles), and ultimately the co-branded FAO series, as the higher-end FAO Schwarz stores folded.
+Lazarus also designed and stylized the Toys "R" Us logo, which featured a backwards "R" to give the impression that a child wrote it.
+The store chain grew successfully and built a brand which was recognizable to many children born from the 1960s to the 1990s, and it shared in the success of the birth of popular culture successes of action figures (Star Wars, G.I.
+Joe), dolls (Cabbage Patch Kids, Rainbow Brite), video games (Nintendo's Super Mario series and other co-developed names, original Sega Genesis stations and titles), and ultimately the co-branded FAO series, as the higher-end FAO Schwarz stores folded.